A selection of the most popular non-alcoholic beverages of India.

 Let’s start by the most popular beverages of India: chai tea!

 Chai is a black tea with milk and a good dose of sugar :).
 Mixed with spices, it takes the name of “masala chaï”.
 The word chai (tea in Hindi) is the name given in the north of India, in Tamil Nadu it is called Teythani or Teyilai.

 There is no fixed recipe or preparation method for masala chai and many families have their own versions of the tea.
 Most chai contains 1/3 of black tea.
 Usually, a specific type of Assam is used called “mamri”, a granuled tea.

-For a masala chai, other spices are usually added to this base like cinnamon, star anise, fennel seeds, peppercorn, nutmeg and cloves.
+For a masala chai, the spice mixture, called Karha, uses a base of ground ginger and green cardamom pods.
+Other spices are usually added to this base like cinnamon, star anise, fennel seeds, peppercorn, nutmeg, cloves and also lemongrass and mint like in Gujarat.
 Certain type of spices will be used according to the season.
-During winter hot spices will be used like ginger and pepper.

 Indian coffee is made by mixing frothed and boiled milk with coffee powder in a traditional Indian filter.

 The drink is also known as kaapi (the South Indian phonetic rendering of “coffee”).
 Outside India, the term “filter coffee” may refer to drip brew.